Nuns Mad As Hell

 In the meantime, the bishops have launched an organizing effort they call a Fortnight for Freedom, through which they hope to rally support for their claim that the contraceptive mandate is an infringement on their religious freedom.
 The fortnight begins on June 21, the vigil of the Feast of St. Thomas More, and concludes on Independence Day.
 Overlapping with the bishops rally, a rotating group of nuns organized by Sister Simone Campbell of Network, a social justice lobby, announced a bus tour across the country to emphasize their antipoverty work and protest cuts to services for the poor.

 Next week, Sister Farrell will travel to Rome with LCWR Executive Director Sister Janet Mock to meet with Cardinal Levada and Bishop Peter Sartain of Seattle, the cleric charged with implementing what several nuns have called the "hostile takeover" of their organization.
 Given the outcry from the laypeople over the nuns' shabby treatment by the Vatican, some expect the inquisitors to be in a conciliatory mood.
 Others fear that the nuns may fold in the face of Vatican threats.
 Or something truly radical could happen: come August, when the entire LCWR membership gathers in St. Louis for its annual conference, the group could decide to break with the Vatican altogether, and incorporate as a non-profit corporation.

 But any way the sisters' saga ends, the church is changed forever by the exposure of the powerlessness of the pope and his ecclesiastical henchmen over the lives of lay people, who clearly want to see Catholic women treated with more respect than the Vatican has been able to muster.

-More articles in WMC News & Features by Category: Economy, Feminism, Health, Politics
+More articles by Category: Economy, Feminism, Health, Politics

-More articles in WMC News & Features by Tag: Women's leadership, Reproductive rights
+More articles by Tag: Women's leadership, Reproductive rights